Shalcombe

-Shalcombe is a hamlet on the Isle of Wight towards the west in an area known as West Wight.
-It is in the civil parish of Shalfleet.
+Shalcombe is a hamlet on the Isle of Wight towards the west in an area known as West Wight, near the hamlet of Chessell.
+It is in the civil parish of Shalfleet and the PO41 postcode district.
 It is situated along the B3399 road and is about 3.5 miles (5.6 km) east of Freshwater.
+There are 3 grade II listed buildings in the hamlet: Central Barn at Shalcombe Manor, Columbarium at Shalcombe Manor and Shalcombe Manor itself.

+Name

+The name means 'the shadow valley', 'the shaded valley', from Old English sceald and cumb.